Picnic table area along Three Square Hollow Overlook

 1. KINGS GAP ENVIRONMENTAL EDUCATION CENTER

-Kings Gap Environmental Education Center covers 2,531 acres and offers visitors five overlook options, plus an Education Center, interpretive garden, and 19 hiking trails.
+Kings Gap Environmental Education Center covers 2,531 acres and offers visitors five overlook options, plus an Education Center, an interpretive garden, and 19 hiking trails.

 Picnic Pull-Off

-Located about halfway up winding Kings Gap Road to the Mansion at the top, you'll find a small pull-off with picnic table and informative signage.
+Located about halfway up winding Kings Gap Road to the Mansion at the top, you'll find a small pull-off with a picnic table and informative signage.
 This is a perfect place for a picnic.

 Kings Gap Picnic Area in the Fall